HL7/davinci-crd/input/pagecontent/cards.md

 [Cards](https://cds-hooks.hl7.org/2.0/#cds-service-response) are the mechanism used to return coverage requirements from the CRD Server to the CRD Client.
+This page profiles (constrains) the general rules for cards from the CDS Hooks specification to reflect how cards must be used when complying with this specification.

 In addition to the [guidance provided in the CDS Hooks specification](https://cds-hooks.hl7.org/2.0/#card-attributes), the following additional guidance applies to CRD Servers when constructing cards: